 FRAME (SERIAL) NUMBERS

 Hetchins used several different systems of frame numbering over the years.
-Hilary Stone and Len Ingram researched Hetchins frame numbers; the following information is summarized from their work.
+Hilary Stone and Len Ingram began researching Hetchins frame numbers; further research has been based on that foundation, made possible by access to sales ledgers and receipts books.

-With few exceptions, frame numbers from 1935 to 1986 are sequential, but rather complicated to decipher.
+With few exceptions, frame numbers from 1935 to April 1986 are sequential, but complicated to decipher.
 In principle the frames were numbered sequentially, the last known one being 13270 (April 1986).
 This does not mean, however, that 13,270 frames were produced in all.
-There are gaps in the sequence, and a few oddball frame numbers and two oddball series from the 1970s or 80s are known.
+There are gaps in the sequence, a few oddball frame numbers, and two oddball series from the 1970s or 80s are known.
 For post-1986 numbering, see Bob Jackson and David Miller below.

-Hetchins frame numbers consist of three to eight digits, sometimes (but not always) preceded by a letter.
+Hetchins frame numbers up to April 1986 consist of three to eight digits, sometimes (but not always) preceded by a letter.
 A larger number of digits does not necessarily imply a later year of production; some 1930s frames have three-digit numbers, other 1930s frames have eight-digit numbers, whereas 1960s and 1980s frames may have four- or five-digit numbers.

-The frame number usually consists of two parts: a date prefix, and the frame production sequence number (suffix).
+The frame number generally consists of two parts: a date prefix, and a frame production sequence number (suffix).
 The dating prefix system was changed many times and this complicates the dating of Hetchins frames based on frame numbers alone.
+Furthermore, the production sequence number was restarted in the year 1962.

 From 1935 to 1986, the frame number was usually stamped onto the right-side dropout and the steerer; some frames have the number stamped onto the left-side dropout.
 Starting with the Jackson period, and continuing to this day, the number is stamped on the bottom bracket shell and the steerer.